Energy Drink Side Effects

 What is Safe For You?

 Many reported side effects are anecdotal – being reported from patient’s records.
-It’s hard to say which ingredient actually caused the problems if the patient was ingesting several combinations of these at one time.
+So, it’s hard to say which ingredient actually caused the problems if the patient was ingesting several combinations of these at one time.

 Be Careful of Pre-existing Conditions